imfing/hextra/docs/content/docs/guide/configuration.md

 To customize the date format, set the `params.dateFormat` parameter.
 Its layout matches Hugo's [`time.Format`](https://gohugo.io/functions/time/format/).

+Additionally, the author of the last modification can be displayed by enabling the `params.displayUpdatedAuthor` flag.
+This requires `enableGitInfo: true` to be set.

 ```yaml {filename="hugo.yaml"}
 # Parse Git commit
 enableGitInfo: true